nurjannah20/js-rocket/README.md

 # js-rocket
-Launch a rocker with JavaScript
+Launch a rocket with JavaScript